GeneralFox2/Video_Analyzer/README.md

 ### Future Development / Improvements
 I plan to upgrade the face detection engine at a later time, to improve the ability of the application in detecting faces at various angles.
 As well, when provided with a limited number of actor images, the program is more apt to incorrectly identify people - which I believe can be remedied by increasing the resolution of the face detection system.
 I've also noticed that the application has difficulty detecting faces when they are not upright - I feel that application needs to be able to detect and identify faces when people are in other positions than upright.
 I also recognize a need to improve the ability of the application in detecting people who are in limited light situations.
+I also plan to update all of the modules referenced in the application.

 ### Command Line (Usage)